anadezama/Self-Audit/README.md

 In the Model section we have all the connections/relationships to outside sources
 ![Model-PowerBI](https://user-images.githubusercontent.com/49915213/58035152-c310b280-7aed-11e9-8f7b-eef37cf68944.PNG)

-#####Scores
+##### Scores
-The Scores table is connected to the google sheet where we have established the possible points of each question.
-We also
+What it is - The Scores table is connected to the google sheet where we have established the possible points of each question.
+The calculators image means that it is a measure, we will explain in detail the use of the measures in the "Points Exlained" section.
+Example -

+##### GSresponses
+In this table we can find the responses of each google form, it is connected to the Google Sheet GSResponses.
+If you want to add a question you have to follow the instructions in the coresponding section.

+##### DimStore
+This table is connected with the SQL Table named DimStore, it helps us connect the SAP store with its' corresponding FOM inside the visualizations.
+The administrator is Michelle Ocampo.

+##### DimDate
+This table is connected with the SQL Table named DimDate, it helps us give a cronological order to the visualizations in the reports section.

+##### KPI
+This table was created to be able to use the KPI Visualization in the reports section.
+We put .8 as the minimum value in the visualization created.
+The other rows are measures created so that the following visualizations don't show an error.
+This will be explained on detail in the "Visualizations" section.

  ### Report View / Visualizations  ![Report Icon - PowerBI](https://user-images.githubusercontent.com/49915213/58034650-ab84fa00-7aec-11e9-9040-39fc569f4e6b.PNG)